How to develop the proper build for a successful customer experience implementation journey

 There are two strategic blind spots connected to this challenge.
 First, CX designers may not want to think about experience from a contribution standpoint.
 Second, identifying critical touchpoints means focusing strategy and investments.
 This is challenging for many managers who are nervous about the customer or partner tradeoffs that such choices may create.
 However, every touchpoint involves costs, so drilling down into where the payoffs are and are not is critical to generating profits from CX over the long run.

 This step takes considerable marketing analytics and data prowess to ensure disparate data sets connect for actionable intelligence.
-As companies gather data across platforms, it’s imperative that these systems communicate so the data is synthesized and studied together to ensure accurate and complete findings.
+As companies gather data across platforms, it’s imperative that these systems communicate so the data is synthesized and studied together, ensuring accurate and complete findings.

-A senior executive of a major manufacturing firm shared a story with us about how one of its major customers defected to a competitor when critical touchpoints become a source of irritation.
-Although the executive learned that her firm’s products, services and prices were better, its financing arm was very difficult to work with, requiring potential customers to jump through many hoops and navigate a bureaucratic maze of paperwork to complete the purchase.
-The competitor’s process was much simpler, so the key customer moved his business there.
+A senior executive of a major manufacturing firm shared a story about how one of its major customers defected to a competitor when critical touchpoints became a source of irritation.
+Although the executive learned that, according to this customer, her firm’s products, services and prices were better, its financing arm was very difficult to work with, requiring potential customers to jump through many hoops and navigate a bureaucratic maze of paperwork to complete the purchase.
+The competitor’s process was much simpler, so the key customer moved their business there.

 Challenge 4: Integrating touchpoints seamlessly across the entire customer journey